 Upon successful completion of your clinical year, which serves as an internship, you will graduate from Wilkes with a bachelor of science degree in medical laboratory science and become eligible to take nationally recognized certification exams offered by the American Society for Clinical Pathology Board of Certification.

-Medical lab science majors receive support through the Center for Health Sciences and Student Success.
+Medical lab science majors receive support through Wilkes University's Center for Health Sciences and Student Success.
 This valuable resource offers on-campus events, including guest speakers and networking opportunities devoted to your academic and professional development.

-The director of Health Sciences and Student Success is dedicated full-time to guiding you through the application process for your chosen clinical training.
-This ensure that you:
+The director of Health Sciences and Student Success is dedicated full time to guiding you through the application process for your chosen clinical training.
+This ensures that you:

 - meet academic and extracurricular requirements;